Configuring Amazon Route 53 DNS for Your Heroku App

 New records, such as the

-If you are not securing your app with SSL enter the app’s default Heroku domain in the value field.
+CNAMEtype.
+In the Value field, if you are not securing your app with SSL, type the app’s default Heroku domain in the value field.
 Your app’s Heroku domain is just the Heroku app name followed by

-If you are using an SSL endpoint to secure your app you will need to enter the
+Otherwise, if you are using an SSL endpoint to secure your app, type the

 heroku certs command to determine your SSL endpoint URL if you’re unsure of its value.